-The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
-Thank you for your support!
+This website may contain affiliate links and we may be compensated (at no cost to you!).

-There are so many memorable things to do in Colorado in the winter, it can be hard to choose just one.
+There are so many memorable things to do in Colorado in winter, it can be hard to choose just one.

 The winter season is all about the snowy weather and beautiful lights, and nowhere does it more justice than Colorado.

 1. Ice Climbing

 Your tour comes with all the ice tools, instruction, gear, boots, crampons, helmet and safety harness.

 This is a great 6-hour adventure for families or first-time climbers who need instruction and quality safety equipment.